Qabel/qabel.github.io/Components-Storage.md

 ## Sharing

-### Example
+### Example 1

 Alice wants to share a file with Bob.
 Alice provides the public information and the cipher_key of this file to Bob through a third party (mostly, this will be the drop server).
 Bob can use this information to access the file read-only.
-If Bob wants to make changes to the file, he clones it to a storage to which he has write access.
-Then Bob makes his changes and shares the file back to Alice.
+If Bob wants to make changes to the file, he modifies his local copy and re-uploads the result to a new storage volume.
+Bob then grants access to Alice by sending her the public and the cipher_key of the newly created storage volume.

+### Example 2
+Alice again wants to share a file with Bob and this time wants direct write permissions for Bob.
+Therefore, Alice not only sends Bob the public and cipher_key for her storage volume but also the secret token.
+Possessing this token, Bob can modify the storage volume just as Alice can do.